sergiotaborda/lense-lang/docs/content/containerLiterals.md

 var Array<Natural> array = [1, 2, 3];
 ~~~~

 The first line creates a sequence of elements 1, 2 and 3.
-The second line creates an array of the elements 1, 2 and 3 by first creating a sequence and them promoting it to an Array.
-In practice the compiler is free to optimize these constructions and not really call the conversion constructor on ``Array<T>``.
+The second line creates an array of the elements 1, 2 and 3 by first creating a sequence and them promoting it to an Array by calling its [conversion constructor](constructors.html#conversion).
+In practice the compiler is free to optimize these literal constructions and not really call the conversion constructor on ``Array<T>``.

 ## Sets